 There a miles and miles of pristine beaches to choose from (we loved Mirissa and Arugam Bay), but head inland for close encounters with wild elephants, mountain peaks with stunning views that even our 2 and 3-year-old could climb, and hidden temples to explore.
 With lots of family homestays (with toys!) dotted around, fun and friendly locals, and cheap travel, food and accommodation, we reckon Sri Lanka is a definite winner for young travelling families!”
 Sri Lanka Itinerary with young kids.

-Philippines recommends Marianne from Mum on the Move – “Our favourite place we visited in 2017 was El Nido in the Philippines.
+Marianne from Mum on the Move – “Our favourite places in the world is El Nido in the Philippines.
 We spent our days island hopping, kayaking through lagoons, snorkeling in the clearest water and hanging out on deserted white sand beaches.
-It is one of the most beautiful places I have had the pleasure of visiting, and I’m hoping to head back again in 2018.”
+It is one of the most beautiful places I have had the pleasure of visiting, and I’m hoping to head back again soon!.”
 Things to do in El Nido Philippines.

-Taiwan is unforgettable states Maggie from Adventures of a Traveling Girl – “We visited 7 countries in 2017 but our favourite by far was our trip to Taiwan!
+Unforgettable states Maggie from Adventures of a Traveling Girl – “We visited 7 countries in the year but our favourite by far was our trip to Taiwan!
 Best food, friendly people and super kid friendly.
 Highlights include a visit to Taipei Zoo, a gondola ride up to Maokong and indulging in the local food.”
 Taipei – Travel With Kids.

-Cambodia is unmissable says Helen from Actually Mummy – “Cambodia was definitely our favourite family holiday in 2017!
+Unmissable says Helen from Actually Mummy – “Cambodia was a once in a lifetime experience.
 I don’t think I’ve ever really understood the meaning of travel as an education before, but this was truly it.
 For me as well as for the children.
 It was such a fascinating, and very humbling trip.”
 Cambodia family holiday highlights.

-South Africa is a must see recommends Nicky from Go Live Young – “A tough choice for us but our absolute favourite was our 2017 road trip around South Africa.
+A must see recommends Nicky from Go Live Young – “A tough choice for us but our absolute favourite was a road trip around South Africa.
 From Cape Town where we hiked up Table Mountain to the fabulous Stellanbosch wine region to our drive along the Garden Route.
 South Africa is really family friendly and there is so much fun and adventure to be had.
 Highlights along the way included riding ostriches in Oudsthoorn, hiking the Robberg Peninsula near Plettenburg Bay, picnicking and sampling wine in several wineries, and exploring Boulders Beach and the Cape of Good Hope.”
 12 Reasons Why You Should Visit South Africa with Children.

-Western Oz recommended by Sally-Ann from Travel Tips 4 Trips – “The highlight of 2017 was a relaxing break away from health issues with my family in Cervantes, Western Australia.
+Sally-Ann from Travel Tips 4 Trips – “The highlight was a relaxing break away from health issues with my family in Cervantes, Western Australia.
 We enjoyed a drive through the Pinnacles Desert, sunset over Ronsard Bay and a trip to see 3500-year-old living stromatolites and thrombolites at Lake Thetis.”
 Family holiday to Cervantes and the Pinnacles Desert.

 Many thanks to all the travel bloggers who shared their family holiday reviews.
-I hope you find these family holiday recommendations useful in planning your holidays for 2018.
-Please do let us know in the comments below your family holiday plans for 2018.
-We wish you an adventure filled 2018!
+I hope you find these family holiday recommendations useful in planning your holidays for 2019.
+Please do let us know in the comments below your family holiday plans.
+We wish you an adventure filled year!